Barndalion/AuthBarn/READme.md

 - Added a duplicate method to duplicate the log files to the hosting direcory of this module(will explain furhter below)

 - Added function calls so you can import individual methods that you want to use in your hosting script

+- Fixed register function and made integration with flask better

+- removed test code at the bottom of the module
 ## **Terminology**
 Several key terms are used frequently in this document: